hreflang tag cover - globe with chat bubbles and plants

 • ‘x-default’ Attribute: If you have a version of a page that isn’t targeting any specific language or region and serves as a catch-all, use the x-default hreflang attribute.
 This instructs search engines to serve this version to all users whose language and location aren’t specifically targeted by other page versions.

 • Language and Country Codes: Ensure you use the correct language and country codes according to ISO standards.
-Language codes should follow the ISO 639-1 format, and country codes should follow the ISO 3166-1 Alpha 2 format.
+Language codes should follow ISO 639-1, and country codes should follow ISO 3166-1 Alpha-2.

 • Consistent Link Elements: The link elements within the hreflang annotations should be consistent across all page versions.
-For instance, if one page uses absolute URLs in the href attribute, all pages should use absolute URLs.
+For instance, if one page uses absolute URLs in its href attributes, all pages should use them too.

-• Avoid Mixing Formats: Stick with one format for hreflang annotations.
+• Avoid Mixing Formats: Stick to a single format for hreflang annotations.
 If you use HTML link elements in the header for one page, avoid using HTTP headers or sitemap annotations for other pages.

 • Closely Related Languages and Regions: If you’re targeting closely related languages (such as American English and British English) or regions, use hreflang tags.
 This will help search engines differentiate between the versions and serve the right content to users.

-• Regular Checks and Updates: Regularly check your hreflang implementations to ensure they work as expected.
+• Regular Checks and Updates: Check your hreflang implementations regularly to ensure they work as expected.
 If you add new languages or regions to your site, update the hreflang tags accordingly.

-Utilize these techniques to ensure your hreflang implementation is robust and effective, enabling your website to reach its intended audience in various languages and regions.
+Use these techniques to ensure your hreflang implementation is robust and effective, enabling your website to reach its intended audience across languages and regions.

 Bottom Line